actblue/actblue_wordpress_plugin/README.md

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop) to get the local environment set up and running via a docker container (note that this has only been tested with the Mac version).
-- [npm](https://www.npmjs.com/) for JavaScript dependencies, including those required to build editor blocks.
+- [yarn](https://classic.yarnpkg.com/en/) to manage JavaScript dependencies, including those required to build editor blocks.

 You'll also need to ensure that your ports 80 and 443 are free.